Inkimar/dw-media_docker/README.md

 For other available actions, please see the Makefile

 ## Using the API

-Assuming hostname api.nrm.se (if running locally, edit /etc/hosts and add this name first!):<br>
+Assuming hostname api.nrm.se (if running locally, edit /etc/hosts and add the hostname):<br>

 GET against http://api.nrm.se/MediaServerResteasy/media/v1/`uuid`?format=image/jpeg will return an image<br>

 Documentation can be found at: <https://github.com/DINA-Web/mediaserver-module> <br>

-Full API docs can be found at: <http://docs.media8.apiary.io><br>